-The new local voluntary sector infrastructure contract with Camden council started in April 2019.
+The current local voluntary sector infrastructure contract with Camden council started in April 2019.

 The contract sets out 3 areas of infrastructure support –